 - Cardholder benefits include a free weekend night, a $250 resort statement credit, a $250 airline fee credit, complimentary Hilton Diamond status, a Priority Pass Select airport lounge membership, no foreign transaction fees

 Why it’s best for luxury travel

 The Hilton Honors American Express Aspire Card is intended for Hilton loyalists who travel often and can take advantage of various travel perks.
 You’ll get automatic Hilton Diamond status for starters, which is the highest status this hotel loyalty program offers.
 You’ll also get a free weekend night at any Hilton property each year including the first year, a $250 resort statement credit, a $250 airline fee credit, a Priority Pass Select airport lounge membership and no foreign transaction fees.

 A $450 annual fee applies, but it’s the airline fee credit and resort credit alone more than make up for this fee.
 The welcome bonus and earning rates on this card are also exceptional, and they can help you rack up points quickly if you spend a lot at Hilton properties or on flights, car rentals or dining each year.

 Hilton Honors American Express Business Card

-- Earn 12x points on paid Hilton stays, 6x points at U.S. gas stations, on wireless telephone services purchased directly from U.S. service provider, U.S. shipping, U.S. restaurants, flights booked with airlines or AmexTravel.com and car rentals booked directly with select companies plus 3x points on other purchases
+- Earn 12x points on paid Hilton stays in eligible purchases, 6x points at U.S. gas stations, on wireless telephone services purchased directly from U.S. service provider, U.S. shipping, U.S. restaurants, flights booked with airlines or AmexTravel.com and car rentals booked directly with select companies plus 3x points on all other eligible purchases

 - Receive automatic Gold status, 10 airport Priority Pass lounge visits and no foreign transaction fees